 Spay Neuter Network (SNN) was incorporated as a non-profit organization November 6, 2003 and received our 501(c) 3 federal tax exemption on February 24, 2004.
 Find out more about our financials and non-profit status.

-We are the spay/neuter specialists – each year we conduct more spay/neuter surgeries than any other organization in North Texas!
+We are the spay/neuter experts – each year we conduct more spay/neuter surgeries than any other organization in North Texas!
 Currently, SNN alters more than 25,000 animals a year with our two stationary clinics and our Mobile Animal Surgical Hosptial (MASH), which allows us to prevent the birth of hundreds of thousands of unwanted pets each year.

 SNN is run by a mixture of paid staff and dedicated volunteers who work together to improve the lives of pets in North Texas and end euthanasia.

 SNN is nationally recognized for its expertise in high-quality, high-volume spay/neuter services.
 Our surgeons perform more sterilization surgeries in one day then a normal veterinarian would in his/her office in three months.
-Since this is all we do; we do it very well and animals suffer less complications and pain.
+Since this is all we do; we do it very well and animals suffer fewer complications and pain.

 Who We Serve